A guide to great grilling

 Hard vegetables should be cut about 1/2-inch thick and should be marinated or brushed lightly with oil.
 Larger pieces can be placed right on an oiled grill grate to avoid sticking.
 Smaller, softer vegetables can be placed on skewers or in a grilling basket.

-Vegetables should be turned frequently and brushed with additional marinade or oil to avoid drying out.
+Vegetables should be turned frequently, so they char evenly.
 Remember, different vegetables take different amounts of time to cook — from 5 to 20 minutes.
 But in general, remove vegetables when their skin begins to blister and the middle is soft when pierced with a knife.